 Market Situation.
 This would be the most dynamic aspect that influences the specific advice dished out.
 Trends come and go.
 For simplicity sake, if markets are going south, short.
 If markets are going up, long.
 I am a proponent of the adaptive market hypothesis.
 Choosing a method first before situational appraisal is akin to putting the cart in front of the bull, really.
 But not every factor for consideration is wildly dynamic.
 Not all things in future can be anticipated accurately (Read: Wheelock and Right side of Charts).
 Perhaps an engineering analogy is fitting, everything is a fluid.
 Given enough time with applied stress, a solid’s shape deforms.
 New trends in dreaded disease management rub off in insurance too, like now there is more emphasis on early detection and medically intervene at early stages so early critical illness coverage have gained more acceptance with its sky pricing than before.
 With understanding of cancer relapses and potential for contracting another dreaded disease down the road, multipay critical illness coverage is gaining traction despite heavenly pricing.

 Changes affect the specific advice, that is readily understood.
 Some changes can be anticipated, or are more likely, more volatile than others.
 Context is everything.

 Facilitating decision making is what I do, but before that can be done, I make it a point to try and wear your skin and not just your shoes.
 That kind of makes me a lousy salesperson to be honest, but I am proud to deem myself as a good adviser from the processes and work ethics that I lay out for you learn, use and abuse.

 You know what I do.
+Now you also know what makes you unique financially from my perspective.
 Want to start a financial advisory relationship with me?